Do You Feel Disoriented and Directionless in Your Life?

 Everything just feels too confusing and uncertain.

-As your therapist, I will guide you to learn more about who you are, helping you reduce that uncertainty and gain a sense of assurance.
+In therapy, we will guide you to learn more about who you are, helping you reduce that uncertainty and gain a sense of assurance.
 You have agency and resilience, and deep down, you already know what you want.
 You already know what you need to do.
-As we work together, I can help you turn those closely-held dreams into reality.
+Working together, we can help you turn those closely-held dreams into reality.

 You Can Find Direction and Purpose

-I invite you to call me at 303.481.0393 for a free, 15-minute phone consultation.
-We can discuss life transitions therapy and my practice in Englewood, CO.
+We invite you to call us at 303.481.0393 for a free, 15-minute phone consultation.
+We can discuss life transitions therapy and our practice in Englewood, CO.

 Ask a question or book an appointment below.
 For emergencies call 911 or visit your nearest hospital